asethwright/viewmedica-docs/README.md

 - Ignore Audio *boolean*

-The player is loaded in a muted state by default.
+Load the player in a muted state.

 ```js
 ex.